-Framingham, Mass. - The total market for image-capture devices — which encompasses camera-phones as well as digital still and film cameras - is on track for strong growth through 2007, according to the research firm IDC.
+The total market for image-capture devices — which encompasses camera-phones as well as digital still and film cameras — is on track for strong growth through 2007, according to a new report from the industry research firm IDC.

 “This is good news for the photography industry,” IDC’s report said.
 “Digital is not simply displacing film, it is enhancing the entire capture device market.”

 The report, “How Digital Cameras Will Replace Film Cameras” also takes aim at some of the digital imaging industry’s articles of faith, assailing the assumption that quality, measured in pixels, is a key market driver.

 “Digital camera vendors have always focused on comparing the output to traditional film prints,” the company said in a statement.
 “It has been assumed by the industry that the digital camera will appeal to users if it can provide the same print quality that film cameras do.
 That has proven to be a flawed assumption.”